prakhar1989/awesome-courses/README.md

   - [Readings](http://philipmjohnson.github.io/ics314f13/readings/)
   - [Experiences](http://philipmjohnson.github.io/ics314f13/experiences/)
   - [Assessments](http://philipmjohnson.github.io/ics314f13/assessments/)
+- [LFS101x.2](http://training.linuxfoundation.org/linux-courses/system-administration-training/introduction-to-linux) **Introduction to Linux** *Linux FoundationX*
+  - This course explores the various tools and techniques commonly used by Linux system administrators and end users to achieve their day-to-day work in a Linux environment.
+It is designed for experienced computer users who have limited or no previous exposure to Linux, whether they are working in an individual or Enterprise environment.
+  - Courseware available under [Linux Foundation Training](http://training.linuxfoundation.org/linux-courses/system-administration-training/introduction-to-linux) or for free under [edX](https://www.edx.org/course/introduction-linux-linuxfoundationx-lfs101x-2)

 -----
 *Note* For some reason, I'm unable to get emojis to work on this readme (see [issue](https://github.com/prakhar1989/awesome-courses/issues/29) for context).
 If you are able to get them to work (or identify the issue), I'd appreciate help with adding emojis for courses.
 Thanks!